gotica462/kickstater-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

 In order to do our analyisis first we have to summarize our data using a pivot table using the date the fundraising was launched.
 We want to know the outcome of those fundraising based on the launch date.
-We also need to filter the category that we are interested in, which in our case is theater.
+We also need to filter the parent category that we are interested in, which in our case is theater.
 (see below images for the results)

 ![image](https://user-images.githubusercontent.com/99451833/154864221-5cf89631-6ca0-494f-9de6-4c227621db9d.png)